digitalrebar/doc/deployment/install/aws.rst

 * For a Metal or KVM booting dev-test add: ``--con-provisioner --access=FORWARDER``
 * For a Docker test Compose scale command add: ``--con-node``

-For troubleshooting tips and information, see :ref:`roubleshoot_aws`.
+For troubleshooting tips and information, see :ref:`troubleshoot_aws`.